Damp (structural): Rising damp

-In simple terms rising damp occurs when ground water travels upwards through porous building materials such as brick, sandstone, or mortar, much in the same way that oil travels upwards through the wick of a lamp.
-The effect can easily be seen by simply placing a piece of porous brick, stone, or mortar in a shallow tray of water and observing how the water is absorbed into the porous material and is transported above the water line.

 Rising damp can be identified by a characteristic "tide mark" on the lower section of affected walls.
 This tide mark is caused by soluble salts (particularly nitrates and chlorides) contained in the groundwater.
 Due to evaporation, these salts accumulate at the "peak" of the rising damp.
 Due to rising damp often being caused by moisture from wet ground, it is not common to find rising damp on floors above ground level.